wordpress visitors

 The easiest way then is to do nothing.
 Shove a good quality chicken in the oven on a baking tray with absolutely no adornment and it will still taste delicious.
 However, anoint it a bit and twiddle with some flavours and it will taste spectacular.
 As you know, I favour the ‘lemon up the bum’ technique: slice a lemon in half and pop it inside the cavity.
 The scent of lemon will infuse into the meat beautifully as it steams inside the bird.
 Dribble a little rapeseed oil on top (or rub with butter) and sprinkle with salt and pepper and you will moisten the breast and flavour the skin too.

-Go wild.
+If you want to, though, go wild.
 Be inventive.
 Cover your chicken with maple syrup… sprinkle with chilli flakes, or rub it with tandoori paste.
 Stuff it with handfuls of herbs and a couple of onions… the possibilities are endless.

 Oven temperature: